 You Might Want to Pick the Purple Mattress If:

 As we’ve already mentioned above, one of the main differences between these two fine mattresses is Purple’s unique top layer.
-Described by some users as having a feel quite similar to latex, customers find that the material in this top layer provides a bit of bounce and a great level of support.
+Described by some users as having , customers find that the material in this top layer provides a bit of bounce and a great level of support.

 Purple offers a great 10-year warranty and a 100 night sleep trial.